1. How can I apply for an advance through CCGA?

 4. What important deadlines are associated with an APP cash advance from CCGA?

-March 1, 2014 - Last day to apply for a Post-Harvest Advance.
-If you do not currently have a pre-harvest advance, the deadline to apply for a post-harvest advance is March 1st.
+March 1, 2015 - Last day to apply for a Post-Harvest Advance.

 September 30, 2014 – Last day to repay your 2013-14 advance.